kpopper/iankynnersley.co.uk/about.markdown

 # About me

 I'm a freelance technical strategist.
-That means using my background in building internet / mobile things to help people with great ideas use the most appropriate technology in the right way to be successful.
+That means I use my background in building internet / mobile things to help people with great ideas use the most appropriate technology in the right way to be successful.

 I believe the "why?" is more important and harder to get right than the "how?", so I try and help clients focus on that.
 I work best with other people and love getting my head around the people, culture and challenges of a new subject or industry.